-The Board of School Trustees of the Richland-Bean Blossom Community School Corporation has scheduled a Work Session for Thursday, August 25, 2022 at 7:00 p.m. at the Edgewood High School in the Edgewood Innovative Learning Center at 601 S. Edgewood Drive.
-The Work Session will be for the purpose of Discussing future bonds, construction projects and tax rate management.
+The Board of School Trustees of the Richland-Bean Blossom Community School Corporation has scheduled a Work Session for Thursday, August 25, 2022 at 7:00 p.m. at the Edgewood High School in the Edgewood Innovative Learning Center at 601 S. Edgewood Drive, Ellettsville, Indiana.
+The Work Session will be for the purpose of discussing future bonds, construction projects and tax rate management.